jeremyosborne/dnpk/README.md

 - [ ] Rewrite the battle module
     - [X] distinguish battle dice from the previous mentioned standard dice (it's standard, but only relative to the battle module).
     - [ ] Write out the battle algo, define the data structures, and define the events/hooks.
+    - [ ] Make use of modifier-tools to rebuild the way-too-wordy existing strength and health modifiers.
     - [ ] Switch the core mechanics of the battle module to be a generator, but keep a public method that assume the caller does not care about the generator and just wants the full battle results.
     - [ ] Allow terrain to be applied specifically to `attackers` or `defenders`.
 This could represent a less ideal situation: attackers have waded across a river and are fighting up into the defenders beach.
     - [ ] Have the battle module have limits on infinite looping.